hangrybear666/08-devops-bootcamp__jenkins/README.md

     b.
 Change the library identifier and remote in your `Jenkinsfile_sharedLibrary` file to your own and push the changes.

     c.
 Create a declarative pipeline under New Item -> Pipeline -> `java-app-sharedLibrary` and set it to get `java-app/Jenkinsfile_sharedLibrary` (!) from SCM under Definition and add your Git Credentials with the branch specifier `*/main`.

+    d.
+Build the pipeline

+3. To setup Github and to trigger both your declarative pipeline and your multibranch pipeline after code has been pushed, follow these steps

+    a.
+Navigate to Manage Jenkins -> System -> Add Github Server with name `Github` and API_URL https://api.github.com adding a Github API Token as Jenkins credentials and add it to your `.env` file to not lose access.
+NOTE: The github token must have webhook permissions.

 ## Usage (Exercises)